CapsCollective/ozymandias/README.md

 **Have an idea to optimise or fix our code?** We're happy to take a look at any PRs you submit!

-## License
+## Licence

-The game is released under a modified MIT licensing agreement (thank you to [DwarfCorp](https://github.com/Blecki/dwarfcorp)).
+The game is released under a [modified MIT licensing agreement](LICENCE) (thank you to [DwarfCorp](https://github.com/Blecki/dwarfcorp)).
 That means all source code is free to use, modify and distribute.
 However, we have explicitly disallowed modification and redistribution of the following game content (which remains proprietary):

 - Images & Textures
 - 3D Models